North–South Expressway Southern Route: Senawang to Ayer Keroh

 The expressway returns to a six-lane dual-carriageway with lanes are divided with a line of trees.
 This is the section where the route started back to distance from Federal Route 1 as the expressway routes into Malacca.

 Malacca-Negeri Sembilan border is situated a few kilometers before Simpang Ampat Interchange, and as the exit provides access to Simpang Ampat and Tampin nearby, it also being the last serving close connection to Federal Route 1 before both started to distance between them, with FT1 goes southeast, and E1 goes southwest into Malacca and run parallel, but distant with Lebuh AMJ FT19.
 Ayer Keroh is the only interchange that links close to the state's central areas, with a few kilometres north lies the only overhead restaurant of E2 which shares the same name.

 Ayer Keroh to Pagoh

 The expressway becomes a four-lane dual-carriageway expressway.
 Along these section also the divider between lanes is decorated with flower trees instead.
 This is also where the only concrete pavement is done in this route, particularly between Ayer Keroh - Jasin part.

-The route started to goes on their own route as FT19 became more distant and therefore ending after Malacca border, yet still so far with FT1 to close with.
+The route started to go on their own route as FT19 became more distant and therefore ending after Malacca border, yet still so far with FT1 to close with.
 Past Sungai Kesang (Johor-Malacca border), the northernmost Johor exit is Tangkak, which aside from connecting to the textile border town, connects on FT23 which gives connection to major northwest towns of Johor, particularly close to Muar and further to Segamat.
 Both Bukit Gambir and Pagoh exits also provides connection to Muar.

 The northbound Pagoh R&R is also situated here.